Shabang-Systems/simon/README.md

 ## Quickstart to run the code

-### Elastic
+### Postgresql
-You need an ElasticSearch instance running somewhere to support Simon.
-One easy way to get it setup on your local machine is by [getting yourself a copy of Elastic here](https://www.elastic.co/downloads/elasticsearch) and following instructions there to get it running.
-There are also hosted options available online.
+You need an psql instance running somewhere with the `vector` plugin [available here](https://github.com/pgvector/pgvector) (and installed on most major cloud providers) to support Simon.

 You will also need OpenAI credentials.
 This will be available be either with the OpenAI public API, or Azure OpenAI Services.

-Get the Elastic connection credentials and OpenAI credentials, and keep it for the steps below.
+Get the postgres connection credentials and OpenAI credentials, and keep it for use in the steps below.

 ### Requirements Setup
 Begin by using the Python package management tool of your choice to install the requirements: